Lucky-long666/A-Multi-modal-LLM-Framework-for-Text-rich-Visual-Question-Answering/README.md

 ```
 ## Demo

-Our Demo is publicly available at [here](https://huggingface.co/spaces/mlpc-lab/BLIVA).
 To run our demo locally on your machine.
 Run:

 ```Shell
 python demo.py